 Paula, a retired CWH resident, has lived in the City of Sydney since she was born and watched the city evolve to what it is today.

-When Paula, a Nutritionist, and her husband, a Geriatric Nurse, were raising their five children in Kings Cross, the cost of housing and daily living expenses were substantially lower than what they are today.
+When Paula, a nutritionist, and her husband, a geriatric nurse, were raising their five children in Kings Cross, the cost of housing and daily living expenses were substantially lower than what they are today.
 “It was a comfortable family life”, Paula reflects.

-“There weren’t many job prospects for woman back then especially married ones.
+“There weren’t many job prospects for women back then especially married ones.
 I was working at a local bar when a friend of one of the girls there asked me to come cook at her child care centre.”